Klarrio/ttn-aws-workshop/README.md

 5. click on the "Subscribe to topic" button.
 When you interact with your Things Node (by moving with it, clicking the button, etc), you should see your messages in AWS IoT.

 ## SNS notification flow

+Within this flow we will illustrate how one can send a notification to an email account based on a certain condition.
+The condition is that when the ThingsNode send a msg based on a `motion` event and the light sensor indicates it is dark (light sensor value < 35) it will trigger a SNS notification.

 ### 1. Setup Simple Notification Service
 Now we'll setup an SNS topic and subscription, to send out the notifications.